Dennis Mace LMT, Holistic Martial Arts Instructor, Massage Therapist, Author and Illustrator

 I am also deeply inspired by the collaborative process of bringing a vision to life — I have helped create murals, concept art for books, ads, logos and storyboards for film — if you are seeking an artist to help manifest your dreams, let’s get started!

-In addition to being the Bagua Zhang Instructor at Mace Martial Arts, I am also a Licensed Massage Therapist (MA 60155511), available by request in my Private Practice on Mondays in Everett, WA, and on Tuesdays through Fridays at Be Well Massage Spa in Mukilteo, WA.
+In addition to being the Bagua Zhang Instructor at Mace Martial Arts, I am also a Licensed Massage Therapist (MA 60155511), available by request in my Private Practice in Everett, WA.

 Over the years, I have discovered how incorporating Bagua Zhang principles into my massage therapy practice has helped enhance effective treatment work, as well as having a more rejuvenating experience both for my clients and myself.

-If you need to relax and ease some pain, you can schedule your appointment at my private practice on Mondays in Everett, WA, at
+If you need to relax and ease some pain, you can schedule your appointment at my private practice in Everett, WA, at

 Dennis Mace – Martial Arts Background and Training